 PATTON – 1970

-This camera was fabricated by Doug Fries of Fries Engineering for Mike Todd, the creator of the TODD AO System.
-This CineSpace 70 camera had a 65mm movement whose negative could be printed onto either 35mm or 70mm film stock.
+This camera was fabricated in Hollywood by Doug Fries of Fries Engineering for the TODD AO Company.
+This CineSpace 70 camera had a Mitchell 65mm spinning reflex movement whose negative could be printed onto either 35mm or 70mm film stock.

 Very few, if any, of these exist worldwide as very few were ever made.